nicknochnack/WatsonxAgentGarden/docs/index.md

 ---
-title: "Watsonx Agent Garden"
+title: "Watsonx Agent Garden 🪴"
 layout: default
 nav_order: 1
 description: "A bunch of agents customised for industry use cases."
 permalink: /
 ---

-# Watsonx Agent Garden
+# Watsonx Agent Garden 🪴

-Welcome to the Watsonx Agent Garden - a collection of AI agents customized for real-world industry use cases.
+Welcome to the Watsonx Agent Garden 🪴 - a collection of AI agents customized for real-world industry use cases.
 Each use case demonstrates practical applications of Watsonx agents solving specific business challenges.

 ## Overview